duukkis/tvautorecorder/README.md

 1. Create elokuvat (movies in finnish) table described in ratings.php
 2. Run the ratings.php in scripts
 3. See the example.php
+4. Set the script in cron tab to run daily